 Every wood has unique characteristics that have to be in balance for flutemaking, most importantly being tonal quality and durability.
 The woods listed below are well-balanced choices and I handpick every blank to ensure the finest pieces are used for my flutes.
 For stock availability and pricing, please get in touch.

-Walnut trees originate from Gaul.
-Native tribes see the Walnut as a symbol for clarity and focus, and a beginning of new projects.
+Walnut trees originate from Gaul where native tribes saw the Walnut as a symbol for clarity and focus, and a beginning of new projects.

 The wood of the walnut tree is dark gray/brownish with beautiful markings and has a tight grain that can be shaped and polished very easily.